- If your child does not attend college and has an RESP, you can transfer the funds to their RDSP, another beneficiary

-What happens to your kid’s Registered Education Savings Plan (RESP) if they decide not to pursuing post-secondary education?
+What happens to your kid’s Registered Education Savings Plan (RESP) if they decide not to pursue post-secondary education?
 It’s a good question to ask!

 When you consider that the government, through the Canada Education Savings Grant (CESG), also contributes up to a lifetime amount of $7,200 to your RESP, it is a WIN-WIN situation for you and your kid.

-Apart from the CESG, families may also qualify for additional government grants to enable them to save for their kid’s future education.
-These include the A-CESG, Canada Learning Bond and other provincial educational grants.
+Apart from the CESG, families may qualify for additional government grants to enable them to save for their kid’s future education.
+These include the A-CESG, Canada Learning Bond, and other provincial educational grants.

 Funds accumulated in an RESP can be used to pay for post-secondary education undertaken by your child after they graduate from high school – including apprenticeships and full or part-time programs offered by colleges, universities, trade schools, etc.